rahulpra045/Voting_Application_Solidity/README.md

 The documentation includes detailed information about the contracts, functions, and variables.
 Contributing:

-## License:
-This project is licensed under the MIT license.
-See the LICENSE file for more information.

 ## Resources
 * Solidity Documentation: https://docs.soliditylang.org/
 * Hardhat Documentation: https://hardhat.org/hardhat-runner/docs/getting-started